-Common to all the interpretations presented above is the attempt to identify the event and figures in the Elephant Panel within the context of post-biblical history.
+Common to all the interpretations presented above is the attempt to identify the event and figures in the Elephant Mosaic Panel within the context of post-biblical history.
 Indeed, several scholars have stressed that this is the first description of a post-biblical scene found in a synagogue.
 However, it is precisely this anomaly that other scholars perceive as the major weakness in these interpretations.

-Zeev Weiss and Benjamin Gordon claim that beyond the particular problems that arise in each of the interpretations proposed so far, attention should be drawn to the fact that all of the art discovered so far in ancient synagogues depict exclusively biblical themes, from Noah’s ark, through the binding of Isaac and depictions of the Temple, to the Book of Esther and Daniel in the lions’ den.
-Moreover, the other scenes excavated in Huqoq all portray biblical subjects, including the Tower of Babel, Jonah in the belly of the whale, etc. Thus, Weiss and Gordon argue, the challenge is to identify a biblical event which may be associated with the Elephant register.
+Ze’ev Weiss and Benjamin Gordon claim that beyond the particular problems that arise in each of the interpretations proposed so far, attention should be drawn to the fact that all of the art discovered until now in ancient synagogues depict exclusively biblical themes, from Noah’s ark, through the binding of Isaac, to the Book of Esther and Daniel in the lions’ den.
+Moreover, the other scenes excavated in Huqoq all portray biblical subjects, including the Tower of Babel, Jonah in the belly of the whale, and others.
+Thus, Weiss and Gordon argue, the challenge is to identify a biblical event which may be associated with the Elephant Mosaic Panel.
 They propose that the scene describes Samuel’s message to Saul at Gilgal, according to which God rejects Saul as king (1Samuel 15).
 Like Britt and Boustan, Weiss and Gordon read the mosaic from bottom to top, with the bottom register depicting the defeat of the Amalekites; the middle register showing Samuel and the sons of the prophets accompanying him; and the oil lamps symbolizing the nocturnal prophecy given to Samuel in which he is to convey to Saul that God is rejecting him as king.
 In the top register, Samuel and his entourage are positioned on the left facing Saul’s men outfitted as Greek soldiers.
-This interpretation raises many difficulties, and it will suffice to mention here that the sons of the prophets operating alongside Samuel are mentioned neither in the account of Saul’s coronation as king, nor in the encounter between Samuel and Saul at Gilgal.
+This interpretation raises many difficulties, and it will suffice to mention here that the sons of the prophets operating alongside Samuel are mentioned neither in the account of Saul’s anointing as king, nor in the encounter between Samuel and Saul at Gilgal.
 Even if we accept their presence in the scene, the question remains as to why they are carrying swords.
 It is also unclear why the mosaic employs Hellenistic military imagery to depict Saul instead of figures based on the local inhabitants’ daily interactions with the Roman army.
 Needless to say, in the Book of Samuel, Saul does not bring a bull to his meeting with the prophet.
 Finally, in his more recent biblical interpretation, Abraham Yoskovich argues that the mosaic portrays Ehud ben Gera’s assassination of Eglon King of Moab (Judges 3:12–30).

-Exegesis and Picture: The Horn of an Ox
+Exegesis and Picture: The Horn of a Bull

 All of the readings outlined so far are based on some ancient text commemorating the depicted event.
-However, except for Britt and Boustan, who propose that the bull represents Antiochus Sidetes’s sacrificial offering, as described by Josephus (Antiquities 13, 242), the other suggestions do not provide a textual source with specific mention of a bull.
-A rather well-known midrashic source, however, which links between most of the elements in the Elephant Panel, especially the bull, may be the key to deciphering its meaning.
+However, except for Britt and Boustan, who propose that the bull represents Antiochus Sidetes’s sacrificial offering, as described by Josephus (Antiquities 13:242), the other suggestions do not provide a textual source with specific mention of a bull.
+A rather well-known midrashic source, however, which links between most of the elements in the Elephant Mosaic Panel, especially the bull, may be the key to deciphering its meaning.

-The horn of an ox and the Greek Empire
+The horn of a bull and the Greek Empire

 There are multiple exegeses in Genesis Rabbah on the second verse in the Bible, “the earth being unformed and void, with darkness over the surface of the deep and a wind from God sweeping over the water” (Genesis 1:2).
-Rabbi Shimon ben Lakish, an amoraic scholar who lived in the Land of Israel during the second half of the third century, interprets the verse as an allusion to the four kingdoms:
+Rabbi Shimon ben Lakish, an amoraic scholar who lived in the Land of Israel during the second half of the third century, interprets the verse as an allusion to the four kingdoms of Daniel: